Permaweb-Journal/journal/content/article/permaweb-index-takeaways.md

 ---
 title: "Permaweb Index is live: Key takeaways"
-description: The Permaweb Index went live on Pi Day (3.14), introducing a new method for users to allocate their AO yield to ecosystem projects in exchange for the project tokens.
-Here are the key takeaways from the launch.
+description: Takeaways from the launch of the Permaweb Index.
 permalink:
 tags:
 ---